OpenMendel/MendelImpute.jl/docs/src/man/script.md

 # Run MendelImpute as script

-If you don't want to run `MendelImpute.jl` in a Julia session (e.g. you want to run batch jobs on a cluster), you can do so by putting the code above in a Julia file.
+If you don't want to run `MendelImpute.jl` in a Julia session (e.g. you want to run batch jobs on a cluster), you can do so by putting the code below in a Julia file.
 For example, in order to run with 8 threads, create a file called `impute.jl` which contains:

 ```julia
 # place these code in a file called impute.jl